 Scorch Trials

 In 2014, director Wes Ball extended another invitation to collaborate, this time to help establish the appearance of the formidable Cranks.
-As one of the original designers on the film, I played a crucial role in laying the groundwork for the design.
-Later on, the talented teams at StudioADI and Weta Digital joined the project, infusing my designs with their unique touch, and bringing them to life in both makeup and CGI effects.
+As one of the original designers on the film, I was laying the groundwork for the design.
+Later on, the talented teams at StudioADI and Weta Digital joined the project and brought the Cranks to life in both makeup and CGI effects.

 The Scorch Trials